siahsiahy/Mini_AI_Pipeline/README.md

 ### Motivation

-Spam messages usually contain misleading or promotional content.
-Many people find them annoying, and in some cases they can even have negative effects on users.
-Manually deleting such messages is time-consuming and inefficient, which is why an automatic classification method is needed.
+Modern spam messages or emails usually contain misleading or promotional contents.
+I think most people find these fancy messages annoying.
+And in some cases,they may even have a negative impact on users.
+However, delete such messages one by one is both time-consuming and inefficient.
+That is why the classification methods are needed.

-Because the task has clear inputs and outputs, it provides a good setting for comparing simple rule-based baseline methods with more advanced AI-based pipelines.
+The task has clear input and output, which provides a good setting for simple rule-based baseline methods and more advanced artificial intelligence-based pipelines.

 ---